Remit and terms of reference

-- making recommendations to the Council as to the scope, content and approach of its work
+- making recommendations to the Council as to its scope, content and approach;

-- identifying knowledge and information gaps relevant to the guideline’s development
+- identifying knowledge and information gaps relevant to the guideline’s development, submitting any proposals for research to the Research Committee;

-- supporting engagement with relevant stakeholders at all stages of the guideline’s development
+- supporting engagement with relevant stakeholders at all stages of the guideline’s development; and

 - overseeing the judicial and public consultation process, including the preparation of consultation documents and impact assessments.